LabeliaLabs/responsible-ai-assessment-platform/README_DEV.md

 ### Certificate Renewal

-> Note: Use the wildcard domain to catch all sub-domains `*.substra.ai`
+> Note: Use the wildcard domain to catch all sub-domains `*.labelia.org`
 >
-> Validation method email: admin@substra.ai
+> Validation method email: admin@labelia.org

 #### Resources